 Engage customers with rich messaging

-Many customers send messages to inquire about products—according to Levi’s, 31 percent of its Google business chat conversations are product-related.
-The rich messaging features provide added convenience and minimize unnecessary friction on the path to purchase.
+Many customers send messages to inquire about products.
+According to Levi’s, 31 percent of its Google business chat conversations are product-related.
+The rich messaging features provide added convenience and minimize unnecessary friction on the path to purchase—especially because images tend to boost conversions.
+An A/B test conducted by Optimics showed that large product images can increase sales by 9 percent.

-Use Google’s messaging platform to showcase products and services, share information, and answer questions in a more personalized and captivating format.
+Use the rich features of Google’s messaging platform to showcase products and services, share information, and answer questions in a more personalized and captivating format.

 Keep conversations secure

 Customers may feel uneasy when reaching out to a business.
-Sometimes it’s difficult to verify whether they’re messaging the right brand or whether their information will be protected.
+Sometimes, it’s difficult to verify whether they’re messaging the right brand or if their information will be secure.

 To help ease concerns, Google’s Business Messages has ample security and privacy measures in place.
 Companies can verify their profiles and brand messages with their distinct colors, fonts, and logos.
-This provides instant recognition and a sense of legitimacy, helping to enhance conversations with customers, build trust, and prevent scams.
+This customization provides instant recognition and a sense of legitimacy, helping to build trust and prevent scams.

-3 best practices for using Google Business Messages
+6 best practices for using Google business messaging

 Reply within 24 hours